14ag/14ag/README.md

 ## 🎪 Welcome to the Show!

 Step right up, ladies and gentlemen!
-You've entered the e-circus.
-Prepare for a spectacle of wit, code, and just a dash of controlled chaos.
+You've entered the circus.
+Prepare for a spectacle of wit, code, chaos.

 ## 🎟️ What's On Display?